 - Make new friends, learn new games, do crafts, and share a snack.

-Sibshops are for children and youth ages 6+.
+Sibshops are for children and youth ages 8+.
 The program is open to those who are siblings of brothers and sisters who have special health needs.
-“Special health needs” includes anyone with a medical concern, such as cerebral palsy, muscular dystrophy or cystic fibrosis; a developmental disability, such as Down Syndrome, a low IQ, or autism; or any other chronic disability or health condition.
+“Special health needs” includes anyone with a medical concern, such as cerebral palsy, muscular dystrophy or cystic fibrosis; a developmental disability such as Down Syndrome, or autism; intellectual disability or any other chronic disability or health condition.
 Learn more by taking a look at our Sibshop Frequently Asked Questions and Answers.
+Our staff will be monitoring Vermont’s COVID-19 rates and guidelines/mandates carefully, and are prepared to adjust activities as needed.

-Sibshops are a collaborative effort of Vermont Family Network, the Howard Center, and the Vermont Department of Health: Children with Special Health Needs.
+Sibshops are a collaborative effort of Vermont Family Network and the Vermont Department of Health: Children with Special Health Needs.

 What can you expect when you attend a parent support group?